Canon T5 vs Sony RX10 IV

 It is notable that the RX10 IV offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T5 does not offer wifi capability.
+In contrast, the T5 does not provide wifi capability.

 The RX10 IV is a recent model that features in the current product line-up of Sony.
-In contrast, the T5 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the T5 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the T5 was succeeded by the Canon T6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.